Angie Stone: 2006–2017: The Art of Love and War and subsequent releases

 In 2006, Stone appeared on the VH1's reality television series Celebrity Fit Club for the fourth season, which began on August 6, 2006.
 While on the show, she lost eighteen pounds, the second lowest loss in the history of the show.
-Later that year, she signed a recording contract with Stax Records.
+Later that year, she signed a recording contract with the newly-revived label Stax Records.
 In January 2007, Stone embarked on the Sisters in the Spirit Tour alongside Shirley Caesar, Dorinda Clark-Cole, Nicole C. Mullen, and Kelly Price.
 On October 15, 2007, she released her fourth album The Art of Love & War.
 The album debuted at number eleven on the Billboard 200, selling 45,000 copies in its first week, becoming Stone's highest-charting album to date, as well as her first and only album to top the Top R&B/Hip-Hop Albums chart.
 The album's lead single, "Baby", a duet with Betty Wright, became her second number-one hit on the US Adult R&B Songs chart.
 The singles "Sometimes" and "Pop Pop" both peaked within the top thirty on the US Hot R&B/Hip-Hop Songs chart, respectively.
 The song "Baby" earned a nomination for Best R&B Performance By A Duo or Group With Vocal at 50th Annual Grammy Awards in 2008.

 In April 2009, she released a cover of "Wade in the Water" for the soundtrack of the documentary film Soundtrack for a Revolution.
 Stone continued to expand her acting career by portraying strip-club owner Rick Fredericks in the drama film Pastor Brown (2009).
 In November 2009, she released her fifth album Unexpected.
 "I Ain't Hearin' U", the album's lead single, reached number fourteen on Billboards Adult R&B Songs.
 In May 2011, Stone co-starred in the stage production Loving Him is Killing Me.
 In the summer of 2012, Stone also toured nationally in a Hinton Battle production of Love Lies.
 In September 2012, she released her sixth album Rich Girl on Saguaro Road Records.
 The following year, she joined the cast of TVOne's R&B Divas: Atlanta.

 In 2014, Stone began working with music producer Walter Millsap III on her next album.
 In November 2015, she released her seventh album Dream on Shanachie Entertainment.
 Received well by music critics, the album debuted at number fifty-nine on the US Billboard 200 and number three on the US Top Hip-Hop/R&B Albums chart, her highest-charting album since The Art of Love & War (2007).
 The album's lead single "2 Bad Habits" peaked at number twenty on the Adult R&B Songs chart.
 The following year, she released her eighth album Covered in Soul on Goldenlane Records in August 2016.
 The album featured cover versions of popular R&B and soul music songs.
 In the same year, she co-starred alongside Rodney Perry in the drama film To Love the Soul of a Woman.